HUF (Hindu Undivided Family) – Meaning and Benefits

 What is HUF?

 Hindu Undivided Family (HUF) is not defined under the Income Tax Act but is covered under the Hindu Law.
-By definition, it consists of all individuals who are lineally descended from a common ancestor and also comprises of unmarried daughters.
+By definition, HUF consists of all individuals who are lineally descended from a common ancestor and also comprises of unmarried daughters.
 HUF is not formed by a contract but by the status of a family i.e., it is created automatically in any Hindu Family.
 Having a common ancestor is a pre-requisite to form a HUF.

-One of the major benefits of Hindu Undivided Family is that it is considered as a separate legal entity.
+One of the major benefits of the Hindu Undivided Family is that it is considered a separate legal entity.
 This entitles HUF to obtain a separate PAN card and bank accounts in the name of the HUF.
 Once a HUF is formed, typically the oldest member of the family becomes the “Karta” and is provided with an additional exemption.
 In addition, the tax slabs are lower when compared to that of regular corporates.
 Until January 2016, women were not eligible to be the Karta of a HUF.
 However, the Delhi High Court, in a landmark case, gave the decision in favor of a woman being the Karta of HUF.
 The decision is yet to be implemented in the Income Tax Act.

 How is HUF Taxed?

 • HUF is eligible for deductions under section 80 and other relevant exemptions